UCLOrengoGroup/cath-todo/README.md

 We cannot guarantee a timeline in which feature requests will be implemented, however the level of community interest in any particular issue will definitely be taken into account as we prioritise our work.

+Notes:

-* please do check that a similar issue doesn't already exist before creating a new one
+* please check whether a similar issue already exists before creating a new one
 * if a similar issue does exist, please add ```+1``` to let us know you consider this important

 ## About CATH